RightDataUSA

 One other state -- Georgia -- redrew its lines after 2022 by a court order similar to the one which affected Alabama and Louisiana.
 Democrats have been fuming ever since that ruling came down because Republicans found a way to comply with the racist ruling without sacrificing any of their currently-held seats.
 We also wrote about that in detail at the time it occurred.

-Even counting New York at only -1 for the Republicans, that, along with the -2 which is guaranteed from Alabama and Louisiana means a break-even as the result of belated redistricting despite the upcoming bonanza in North Carolina.
+Even counting New York at only -1 for the Republicans, that, along with the -2 which is guaranteed from Alabama and Louisiana means a break-even as the result of belated redistricting despite the upcoming GOP bonanza in North Carolina.

 4. The 62 Most-Flippable Districts

-Some are finally beginning to catch on to the illegal activities of ActBlue, but it's far too late to do anything about it in this election cycle and Democrats are likely to be able to purchase a significant number of House and Senate seats which might otherwise be far more tenuous.
+Some are finally beginning to catch on to the illegal activities of ActBlue, but it's too late to do anything about it in this election cycle and Democrats are likely to be able to purchase a significant number of House and Senate seats which might otherwise be far more tenuous.

 Northeast (16):